mlepinski/Adv-software-design/Final Project/first deliverable.md

 - Write a Team Agreement that describes how your team will operate.
 This is a living document.
 Make an initial draft and then edit it as needed over the course of the term.
 - Initial Selection of a Project Topic.
 This can be revisited in consultation with the professor, but it is important to have an initial direction.

+Additionally, once you have completed these three tasks, start talking about initial design.
+Please think about design through the lens of small, self-contained components.
+You probably need a component for permenant, long-term storage.
+You probably need at least one component that talks to the end-user device.
+You probably need at least one component that is doing some more significant logic/algorithmic stuff.

 ## Team Names

 I would encourage you to be creative in selecting a team name.
 If you aren't sure what name to pick, my suggestion would be to go with an animal.